 Thomas Middleton and the Adaptation of Shakespeare: Late Jacobean Politics in Print and Performance, 1616-1623.

 - 'Review of Imagining Cleopatra: Performing Gender and Power in Early Modern England.
 By Yasmin Arshad.
 London: Bloomsbury/Arden Shakespeare, 2019', Theatre History Studies, 40 (2021).
-Commissioned.
+Submitted and in press.

 - 'Review of Shakespeare's Macbeth (Directed by Damian Cruden for Lunchbox Theatrical Productions) at Shakespeare's Rose Theatre, Blenheim Palace, Woodstock, 13 July 2019', Shakespeare, 16:1 (2020), pp. 100-2.

 - "'Such violent hands": The Theme of Cannibalism and the Implications of Authorship in the 1623 Text of Titus Andronicus', Exchanges, 7:2 (2020), pp. 182-99.

 - '"Make Me a Christian": Henry VIII, The Island Princess, and John Fletcher's Anti-Catholicism', Birmingham Journal of Literature and Language, 7:1 (2015), pp. 1-9.

 - '"Here in Vienna"?: Reappraising Measure for Measure's Problematic Geography'.
 Abstract submitted.
 Originally intended to be presented at The British Graduate Shakespeare Conference (Shakespeare Institute, Stratford-upon-Avon, 4 - 6 June 2020).
 Event postponed due to COVID-19 pandemic.